Babajide777/jpg-to-tiff/README.md

-# CLOUDINARY VIDEO OVERLAY TUTORIAL
+# JPG TO TIFF IMAGE FORMAT CONVERTION TUTORIAL

 This tutorial teaches you how to convert jpg image format to tiff image format.